 Once you’ve identified a good property that can make you some cash, you sign a contract with the seller.
-You then take this contract to the title company to do title work.
-This step is necessary for any property you buy.
+Now you have to do your due diligence, to verify ownership and debts attached to the property.
+For this, you take this contract to your title company to do title work.

 If you wholesale houses, or you close several deals every year, this article will help you with title work.